What are habits?

 Why do habits start?

 Habits can be comforting for kids.
 Sucking is a good example.
 As toddlers leave behind their baby stage, habits like thumb-sucking can be a way of soothing stress or anxiety.
-Read more about anxiety in children.

-You are a role model for your child.
+You’re a role model for your child.
 If you see your child starting a habit, perhaps ask yourself whether it’s one of your own habits.
 For example, some studies have suggested nail-biting can be passed on within a family.

 Be aware of behaviour that looks like a habit but might have a medical cause.
 For example, actions that come on suddenly – such as pulling or hitting an ear – and that are combined with irritability can indicate an ear infection or teething.